Bang Pineda

-Shiela Marie "Bang" Pineda (born January 21, 1991) is a Filipino volleyball athlete.
+Shiela Marie "Bang" Pineda (born January 21, 1991) is a Filipina professional volleyball player for the Nxled Chameleons of the Premier Volleyball League (PVL).

 Career

 Pineda played for Adamson Lady Falcons during the UAAP Season 75 being named Best Server and the UAAP Season 76.
 She then played for Cagayan Valley Lady Rising Suns in the 11th Season Open Conference being named Best Digger and 12th Season Reinforced Open Conference before joining Petron Tri-Activ Spikers.

 In the 2017 season of the Philippine SuperLiga, Pineda and teammate Frances Molina of Petron XCS won the bronze medal in the Beach Challenge Cup.
 Petron Blaze Spikers swept the F2 Logistics Cargo Movers in the All-Filipino Conference finals and won the championship.
 For the Grand Prix conference, her team placed second against their same opponent in the All-Filipino conference.

 Personal life

 Pineda has been in a relationship with volleyball player Ara Galang.